Turkmen language: Example

 The following is Magtymguly's Türkmeniň (of the Turkmen) poem with the text transliterated into Turkmen (Latin) letters, whereas the original language is preserved.
 Second column is the poem's Turkish translation, third one is the Azerbaijani translation, while the last one is the English translation.

 Turkmen in Iran

-Turkmens in Iran speak a dialect of Turkmen in the province of Golestan.
-It is mutually intelligible with the Turkmen dialects in Afghanistan, and are written in the Nastaliq script.
+Irani Turkmens speak a dialect of Turkmen in the province of Golestan.
+It is mutually intelligible with the Turkmen dialects in Afghanistan, and is written in the Nastaliq script.